 These notices are primarily required by The Licencing Act 2003.
 The alcohol licence requirements apply whether applicants are operating a pub, takeaway or shop or simply want to provide alcohol at a village hall.

 Other venues and events which may want to sell alcohol include cinemas and theatres and festivals.

-Organisers of events must often also apply for Temporary Event Notices - which you may see referred to as TENs - whether or not they are selling alcohol.
+Organisers of events must often also give Temporary Event Notices - which you may see referred to as TENs - whether or not they are selling alcohol.

 Examples of these events could include providing entertainment such as music, dancing or indoor sporting events or serving hot food between 11pm and 5am.